mmckechney/SqlBuildManager/README.md

 An excellent tool for viewing and monitoring your Azure batch accounts and jobs can be found here [https://azure.github.io/BatchExplorer/](https://azure.github.io/BatchExplorer/)

-### Remote

-Using `/Action=Remote`, this method leverages an Azure Cloud Service deployment of the `SqlBuildManager.Services` application.
-This is a legacy method that allows for massively parallel updates.
-It is considered legacy because Azure Cloud Services themselves are a legacy deployment and also because of the extra effort to deploy and configure the Cloud Service compared to the same capability available via Azure Batch.

 ### For full command line reference details, go [here](docs/commandline.md)